 Q: Can I mail in cash?

 Please do not send cash.
 For any cash donations you receive, please deposit the contribution into your checking account and send in a personal check made out to the National MS Society.
-Please include the participant's name and "2017 BP MS 150" in the memo line of the check.
+Please include the participant's name and "2018 BP MS 150" on the memo line of the check.
 You may also include a completed Donation Form.

 Q: When do I receive my fundraising prize?

 Prize redemption instructions will be provided via email following the prize deadline on July 31, 2018.
 Please watch for details on the BP MS 150 website and in eNewsletters.